-Talk with a health care provider licensed to give vaccines or your local public health agency (LPHA) about which vaccines your student needs or if you have questions.
-You can read about the safety and importance of vaccines at https://www.odo.gov/vaccines/parents/FAQs.html, https://childvaccineco.org/, <a hre
+Talk with a health care provider or your local public health agency to ask questions and find out which vaccines your child needs.
+Find a vaccine provider at cdphe.colorado.gov/get-vaccinated.
+Read about the safety and importance of vaccines at www.cdc.gov/vaccines/parents/FAQs.html, childvaccineco.org, lmmunizeForGood.com, and cdphe.colorado.gov/immunization-education.